-1 Year 3 Years 5 Years 10 Years \$1,083 \$3,054 \$4,788 \$8,268
+1 Year 3 Years 5 Years 10 Years \$606 \$1,800 \$2,967 \$5,775

 Portfolio Turnover: The Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when Fund shares are held in a taxable account.
 These costs, which are not reflected in annual fund operating expenses or in the Example, affect the Fund's performance.
-During the period September 30, 2022 (commencement of operations) through June 30, 2023, the Fund's portfolio turnover rate was 0% of the average value of its portfolio.
+During the most recent fiscal year, the Fund's portfolio turnover rate was 0% of the average value of its portfolio.

 Principal Investment Strategies: The Fund is an actively managed exchange-traded fund (an "ETF").
-The Fund's adviser seeks to achieve the Fund's investment objective by using three strategies: (1) a Bitcoin futures strategy, (2) an income strategy, and (3) an option overlay strategy.
-Even though the adviser employs three strategies, the Fund's portfolio is composed primarily of income producing securities.
+The Fund's Adviser seeks to achieve the Fund's investment objective by using three strategies: (1) a Bitcoin futures strategy, (2) an income strategy, and (3) an option overlay strategy.
+Even though the Adviser employs three strategies, the Fund's portfolio is composed primarily of income producing securities.